-- 1) What challenges and opportunities do we face when we are to teach blind students, especially among sighted students? - 2) How does blindness differ from other disabilities?
-Is it related with their cognitive models, their references from the outside world, their memories if they ever had the chance to see?
-How do they deal with space, fonts, color, etc?
+- 1. What challenges and opportunities do we face when we are to teach blind students, especially among sighted students? - 2.
+How does blindness differ from other disabilities?
+Is it related with blind people's cognitive models, their references from the outside world, their memories if they ever had the chance to see?
+How do they deal with space, fonts, colour, etc?